 Because coffee beans “gas off” after roasting (air from inside the beans moves outwards), nitrogen-flushed bags would explode if left to sit long enough.
 To prevent this, manufacturers will put a one-way valve on the bags to let the gases escape.
 By comparison, vacuum-sealed coffee is usually packaged after the beans have had a chance to gas off; no valve is required, but the beans aren’t as fresh when packaged.

 Simply by choosing nitrogen-flushed coffee (look for the one-way valve on the bag), you’ll get a fresher product that will store longer.

 Oxygen absorbers are little packets of iron.
 The iron grabs oxygen molecules.
 If you put oxygen absorber packets in an air-tight container with coffee, the packets will remove virtually all oxygen and keep the coffee fresh.
 Read more about oxygen absorbers for food storage here.

 Option 6: Mylar Bags with Oxygen Absorbers

-If you want to store coffee beans in Mylar though, there’s an important caveat: they must be unroasted green coffee beans.
-The reason for this is that the roasting process causes the natural oils in the coffee to start breaking down.
+If you want to store coffee beans in Mylar, there’s an important caveat: they must be unroasted green coffee beans.
+This is because the roasting process causes the natural oils in the coffee to start breaking down.
 By contrast, green coffee beans won’t deteriorate and can last 20+ years in Mylar bags with oxygen absorbers.